George Croghan: Pontiac's War

 When Indian attacks engulfed Ohio Country in 1763, Croghan was in Philadelphia advising Governor Hamilton on Indian affairs and selling real estate.
 He galloped to Lancaster where word reached him that his business partner Col. Clapham had been killed in the region's initial attack, their Sewickley Creek trading post burned along with Croghan Hall near Pittsburgh, and that Fort Pitt was under siege.

 General Amherst in New York ordered Croghan to Fort Pitt to investigate the causes of the uprising and Col. Bouquet to relieve it with a few hundred men.
 Croghan provided Bouquet with the latest intelligence from Carlisle.
-At Shippensburg he helped calm fearful residents by recruiting and arming 25 men to garrison abandoned Fort Lyttleton.
+At Shippensburg he helped calm fearful residents by recruiting and arming 25 men to garrison Fort Lyttleton, abandoned in 1759.
 He also hired locals to carry ammunition and supplies from Fort Loudon to Bedford.
 He reached Bedford on June 12 and, believing further travel west too dangerous, he fed starving families and bolstered the garrison of seven soldiers under Captain Lewis Ourry.
 A few weeks later Indians attacked fifteen men mowing Croghan's fields within a mile of the fort, scalping two.
 Croghan refused Bouquet's order to march with his column when it left Bedford on July 27.
 Instead on August 2 he set out for Philadelphia to pursue private interests.

 Denied leave by General Amherst to travel to London, Croghan resigned as Deputy Indian agent, angering Amherst.
 The general sailed to London on his own business.
 Croghan, accompanied by two officers recently besieged in Ft.
 Detroit and recalled to testify about the Indian uprising, set sail on the Britannia.
 The ship wrecked off the Normandy coast in January 1764.
 He survived, visiting Normandy historical sites on his journey to Le Havre, where he crossed the Channel to London.

-In this period, Philadelphia was invaded by 250 Paxton Boys, frontiersmen bent on killing hundreds of friendly Indians who had taken refuge in the city.
-Fifty Paxton Boys had recently murdered 22 Conestoga Indians (Susquehannock), a Christian band.
-The Paxton Boys were seeking further vengeance for Pontiac's War and earlier Indian raids, but were halted by city officials, including Benjamin Franklin.
-Croghan later wrote a "Narrative of the Late Massacres."
-The vigilante Black Boys also operated in Pennsylvania, creating a challenge for Croghan after his return.